kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-bulk-importing.md

 #### Verify

-Verify that the `user` table records were added properly by executing:
+Verify that the `users` table records were added properly by executing:

 <div class="userinput">
 {% highlight bash %}